top of page

 Education Programs

-Program fees for non-craft programs - Intro to the Iroquois/Independent Exploration: $9 per student per program.
+Program fees for non-craft programs - Intro to the Haudenosaunee/Independent Exploration: $9 per student per program.
 Tools of the Hunt: $4 per student per program.

 $6 per student per program.